 This course comprises lectures, demonstrations and hands-on components.

-The main objective of this course is to prepare general practitioners for an immediate improvement in their ability to perform predictable endodontic treatment.
+The main objective of this course is to prepare general practitioners for an immediate improvement in their technical skills and ability to perform root canal treatment.

 Professor Paul Abbott is the Winthrop Professor of Clinical Dentistry at The University of Western Australia.
 He is a Specialist Endodontist and works in private practice on a part-time basis.